Essenceia/essenceia.github.io/content/projects/dev_board.md

 ## CAD

-This board was designed using kicad `7.0.8` and all project files are available for download in the github repository.
+This board was designed using kicad `7.0.8` and all project files are available for download in the following github repository.

 {{< github repo="essenceia/stm32h750-dev-board" >}}